Oklahoma Corporation Commission warns of possible scam calls

 The Oklahoma Corporation Commission is warning people about false calls about defective electric and gas meters.

-The calls include statements that they come from OCC and ask for payment to help recall "defective" equipment, an OCC news release states.
+The calls include statements that they come from the Corporation Commission and ask for payment to help recall "defective" equipment, a news release from the agency states.

-The OCC encourages anyone who receives one of these calls to immediately hang up.
-For questions, call OCC at 405-521-2211.
+The commission encourages anyone who receives one of these calls to hang up immediately.

 Olivia McCourry